JeovaniMartinez/Android-Utils/docs/utilities/premium-app.md

 ### Considerations

-It is recommended to check the premium state in the `onResume()` of the main activity, and if the status is `State.PENDING_TRANSACTION`, check the state again with the billing client, this in case the listener did not inform when the state of the pending transaction was updated.
+It is recommended to check the premium state in the `onResume()` of the main activity, and if the state is `State.PENDING_TRANSACTION`, check the state again with the billing client, this in case the listener did not inform when the state of the pending transaction was updated.

 ```kotlin